-- Attend the Site-Specific Orientation prior to commencing work on site. - Complete and submit the subcontractor Check-in form on the first day at site prior to starting work. - Ask any questions requiring clarification.
+- Attend the Site-Specific Orientation prior to commencing work on site. - Complete and submit the subcontractor Check-in form on the first day at site prior to starting work - Ask any questions requiring clarification. - Allow facilitator to verify record of training.

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1